Thomas S. Hawkins Partner

 Tom is a founding partner of the firm and practices in the areas of maritime law, insurance defence and commercial litigation advising clients on matters relating to marine insurance, arrest of vessels, towage, pollution, collision, terminals, cargo, employment, bodily injury and maritime commercial matters.

-Tom served as an Adjunct Professor of Maritime law at the U.B.C.
+He serves as an Adjunct Professor of Maritime law at the U.B.C.
 Faculty of Law and has lectured on many maritime and insurance topics.
-Tom was recently appointed Vice President of the Pacific Regional Advisory Council on Oil Spill Response by the Minister of Transport.
+Tom was appointed Vice President of the Pacific Regional Advisory Council on Oil Spill Response by the Minister of Transport.
 He has presented topics on maritime law to the Government of Vietnam.

-Tom represents P&I Clubs, shipowners, terminals, hull underwriters, marine insurers and companies in Canada and internationally.
-He is the principal contact for BC’s leading motor vehicle insurer and is frequently asked to conduct short fuse trials.
+He represents P&I Clubs, shipowners, terminals, hull underwriters, marine insurers and companies in Canada and internationally.
+He is also the principal contact for BC’s leading motor vehicle insurer and is frequently asked to conduct short fuse trials.

 Tom is the past West Coast Vice President of the Canadian Maritime Law Association and currently serves as Chair of the TSB Committee.
 He is past chair of the BC Maritime Law Section, past Member at Large of the National Maritime Law Section of the CBA and member of the Owners Committee of the Chamber of Shipping of B.C.
 He also served on the executive of the Marine Insurance Association of BC.
 Tom writes many articles for publication and is a frequent speaker in the area of maritime law, marine insurance and bodily injury.